 Billions of dollars of revenue and income go unreported to the Internal Revenue Service (IRS) each year.
-To help collect these unreported funds, the IRS has set up a whistleblower rewards program so individuals have a strong incentive to report tax fraud.
-By doing so, whistleblowers are awarded a percentage of the funds the IRS ultimately recovers — often to the tune of millions of dollars.
+To help collect these unreported funds, the IRS has set up a whistleblower rewards program so individuals have a strong incentive to report major tax fraud of more than $1 million.
+By doing so, whistleblowers are awarded a percentage of the funds the IRS ultimately recovers.

-Cross Law Firm represents employees who are aware of serious IRS violations by their employer.
+The attorneys at Cross Law Firm, S.C., represent individuals who are aware of serious IRS violations by their employer.
 However, you must act today — recovery is only possible if you are the first to bring forward new violations.
 Once you discuss your situation with our firm, we will take immediate action to file a claim and investigate the facts of your case.

-Contact our IRS whistleblower lawyers online today or call our firm directly to learn more about our services.
+Contact our IRS whistleblower lawyers online today or call our firm directly at 414-224-0000 to learn more about our services.

 The IRS also protects the identity of all whistleblowers unless revealing their identity is required by law.
 In all such instances, the IRS will ask whether you wish to proceed.

 IRS whistleblower actions typically require insider knowledge and documentation.
 However, you should speak to our firm as soon as possible.
 We work with experts who can help you obtain all necessary information and will counsel you through every stage of the process.

 Get Answers To Your Questions About Bringing A Tax Fraud Whistleblower Action